isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   _ : lookup (6 ∷ 3 ∷ 5 ∷ []) (suc (suc zero)) ≡ 5
   _ = refl
 ```

+We are almost ready to discuss isomorphisms, but first we must come up with a
+different representation for vectors, in order to subsequently show that the two
+notions are in fact "the same."
+To that end, we now turn our attention to
+characteristic functions.

 ## Characteristic Functions